MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-create-rxqueue.md

 To retrieve the ring buffer associated with a given queue, call [**NetRxQueueGetRingBuffer**](netrxqueuegetringbuffer.md).

+Example
+-----

 >[!TIP]
 > This example uses DMA allocation for the receive queue.
 It is assumed that the example code previously declared a context for its NETADAPTER object and included a WDFDMAENABLER object in the context, which will now be retrieved in **EvtAdapterCreateRxQueue** to be used for receive buffer DMA allocation.
 For more info about receive queue DMA allocation, see [NetRxQueueInitSetDmaAllocatorConfig](netrxqueueinitsetdmaallocatorconfig.md).

-Example
------
+>
+> Error handling code has been excised from this example for brevity and clarity.

 ```cpp
 NTSTATUS